MysteryPancake/Houdini-Fun/README.md

 There's a complete list of directives in the [VEX compiler docs](https://www.sidefx.com/docs/houdini/vex/vcc.html#pre-processor).

-## 1 warning generated

-Sometimes OpenCL spams the message "1 warning generated", but doesn't spam the actual warning.

-This can be fixed by setting the environment variable `HOUDINI_OCL_REPORT_BUILD_LOGS` to `1` before starting Houdini.

-Thanks to [Lewis Saunders](https://x.com/lwwwwwws) for this tip!

 ## Reusing code in multiple wrangles

 Most programming languages have ways to share and reuse code.
 C has `#include`, JavaScript has `import`, but what about VEX?